frankshearar/Home/[Spec]-NuGet-Package-Signing-Client-Policy.md

 #### Client Policy in Visual Studio -
 We should add support for the following in Visual Studio NuGet options control -

-* Add a drop down menu to enable users to choose a security policy -
+* Add a drop down menu to enable users to choose a NuGet package signing client policy -
 ![](https://github.com/NuGet/Home/blob/dev/resources/signing/client%20policy%20selection.png)
 <br/>

 ### Source validation on mode change -
-If the user changes their mode to strict/secure then NuGet client should validate all the available sources as following -
+If the user changes their mode to strict then NuGet client should validate all the available sources as following -
 1. Get all package sources.
 2. Get all trusted sources.
 3. Filter all package sources to ones which support V3.